SiddharthChillale/SiddharthChillale.github.io/content/projects/rt_one_weekend/rt_one_weekend.md

 ---

-Hello, I wanted to learn more about raytracing.
-I had taken up a Computer Science course in university before which taught ray tracing.
+I wanted to learn more about raytracing.
+This is knowledge follow-up from a Computer Science course that I undertook in university which went through ray tracing fundamentals.
 Now I did understand the theory of raytracing and the math behind it, but I didn't completely understand how the codebase was structured.

 Luckily I came across Pete Shirley's books on RayTracing, namely [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), [RayTracing the next week](https://raytracing.github.io/books/RayTracingTheNextWeek.html), and [Ray Tracing the rest of your life](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html).

 Below is my journey through all three books: